shixen/battleships/README.md

 ![Skärmbild 2024-02-27 123546](https://github.com/shixen/battleships/assets/150827343/9b26d8bf-b11d-4c76-8886-a739fb2f13a6)

+# Technologies

+ ### languages used
+ * python

+### programs used
+* github to store files and code
+* GitPod to build the game
+* heroku to deploy the game
+* pep8ci to validate the code

 # Design
-i decided to go with an simple approach to the game to keep it clean and simple at the same time i use X to mark where a miss was made because its easy to keep track of and simple to see. and i used the @ to mark where the ship was when it was hit and a 5x5 board to not overcomplicate things.
+i decided to go with an simple approach to the game to keep it clean and simple at the same time i use X to mark where a miss was made because its easy to keep track of and easy to see. and i used the @ to mark where the ship was when it was hit and a 5x5 board to not overcomplicate things.

 # Testing
-the program has been tested by manually playing it to see if everything work as expected validation ?
+the program has been tested by manually playing it to see if everything work as expected validation of code was used with [pep8ci](https://pep8ci.herokuapp.com/#)

 # Bugs
 no known bugs

+# Deployment
+the project was deplyoed using the code institute template for Heroku.
+### steps to deploy
+* fork or clone the repository of this game
+* Create a new heroku app on heroku
+* in settings on heroku add buildpack and add both heroku/python and heroku/nodejs
+* link the heroku app the the repository in the deploy tab
+* press deploy

+# Credits
+* code institute for the deployment terminal
+* my mentor Rory from code institute for feedback along this build